WAN Design Requirements

 DMVPN Routing

 In the following example, we have DMVPN Phase 2 running with OSPF.
-We are using the network type of Broadcast.
+We are using the Broadcast network type.
 However, the following OSPF network types are potentials for DMVPN phase 2.

 • point-to-point